Manishearth/manishearth.github.io/source/drafts/async.md

 ## Futures

 These are another building block.
-A [`Future`] is basically the promise of eventually having a value (in fact, in Javascript these are called `Promise`s).
+A [`Future`] is the promise of eventually having a value (in fact, in Javascript these are called `Promise`s).

 So for example, you can ask to listen on a network socket, and get a `Future` back  (actually, a